 - Technically robust – operating and processing costs and parameters known, resource/mill reconciliation performance well understood

 - Minimal incremental capital – all major capital works associated with the exiting mine are complete with only incremental TSF lifts remaining to be constructed

-- At 30 June 2020, Mineral Resources totalling 3.0 million ounces have been delineated including 1.61 million ounces of Ore Reserves with a grade of 1.10g/t Au
+- At 30 June 2021, Perseus had delineated Mineral Resources totalling 2.6 million ounces, including 1.31 million ounces of Ore Reserves with a grade of 1.13g/t Au

 - Potential to extend current seven-year mine plan through near mine exploration and inclusion of known Resources and Reserves into the mine plan

 - Delivering significant value to Perseus’s shareholders from strong ongoing cash flows